iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/README.md

 > - bindIdSet
 > - bindInt
 > - bindStruct
-> - bindLong
+> - bindLong (Only available for Concurrent Query)
 > - bindString
 > - bindNull
 > - bindPoint2d
 > - bindPoint3d
+> - bindDateTime (Only available for ECSqlStatement)

 - bindInt 1, 23
-- bindInt param2, 3
+- bindInt 2, 3

 > If we expect prepare to fail use:
 >